fireflycons/PSCloudFormation/README.md

 ### Template Support

 By default, only JSON templates are supported.

-YAML support is enabled by installing `powershell-yaml` from the [PowerShell Gallery](https://www.powershellgallery.com/packages/powershell-yaml)
+YAML support in Windows PowerShell is enabled by installing `powershell-yaml` from the [PowerShell Gallery](https://www.powershellgallery.com/packages/powershell-yaml).
+For Linux/PowerShell Core, we are awaiting a build of `powershell-yaml` that works!

+Oversize templates in your local file system (file size >= 51,200 bytes) are directly supported.
+They will be siliently uploaded to an S3 bucket which is created as necessary prior to processing.
+The bucket is named `cf-templates-pscloudformation-region-accountid` where
+* `region` is the region you are building the stack in, e.g. `eu-west-1`.
+* `accountid` is the numeric ID of the AWS account in which you are building the stack.

 ### Dynamic Template Parameter Arguments